trxdave/kleandetailing/README.md

 * Chrome DevTools was used during development process for code review and to test responsiveness.
 [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
 * W3C Markup Validator was used to validate the HTML code.
 [W3C Markup Validator](https://validator.w3.org/)
 * W3C CSS Validator was used to validate the CSS code.
 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
+* I was searching for the website's tab favicon to add the logo to the website tab.
+[Favicon](https://www.w3schools.com/html/html_favicon.asp)